Senior Ministry Mission Statement....

 “But speaking the truth in love, we must grow up in every way into him who is the head, into Christ, from whom the whole body, joined and knit together by every ligament with which it is equipped, as each part is working properly, promotes the body's growth in building itself up in love.”
 Ephesians 4:15-16

-Older adults from early retirees and empty nesters on up are invited to participate and help with events.
-Contact Maritta or a team member if you have questions or would like to join us.
+We need older adults, early retirees, and empty nesters to participate and help with events.
+Contact Tammy or a team member if you have questions or would like to join us.

 We Have Fun!